 Some health insurers offer cover via organisations, clubs and workplaces, and as an employee, member or customer, you may be eligible for one of these policies.
 In some cases corporate health insurance policies may be cheaper than similar policies that are open to the general public, but it depends on what arrangements your organisation has...

-Private Health Insurance prices can vary on policies that cover certain types of adult dependants.
+Private health insurance prices can vary on policies that cover certain types of adult dependants.
 Child dependants on health insurance are those under the age of 18 that do not have a partner.
 Student dependants must be aged between 18 and 31, enrolled in full-time study and must not have a partner.
-There are 2...
+There are 2 types...

 Yes, health insurer promotions are regulated by the Australian government.
 Find out more about how Private Health Insurance, including promotions, is regulated by the government.